dsl-learn/cuda-magic/test/ptx_warpper/README.md

 - `install` swaps the discovered `ptxas` with a shim, which is useful for flows that call `ptxas` directly, such as `nvcc`.

 Captured PTX files are written to `./ptx_dumps/` by default, or to `PTX_DUMP_DIR` when that environment variable is set.

+For `nvcc`-based flows, `install` requires the ptxas path explicitly (e.g. `/usr/local/cuda/bin/ptxas`) since nvcc may use a different ptxas than the one auto-detected.

 ## Usage